Scetch/ShopifyWinter2019/README.md

 Solution for the Winter 2019 Developer Intern Challenge Question.

+Currently deployed on GKE (Google Kubernetes Engine) at [http://shopifyw19.scetch.net/](http://shopifyw19.scetch.net/)

 The `/graphql` endpoint will accept and respond to POST requests.

-The interactive endpoint `/graphiql` is available and will provide documentation to the GraphQL schema.
+The interactive endpoint `/graphiql` is available and provides documentation to the GraphQL schema.

 ## Tools
 * [Rust](https://www.rust-lang.org) - Programming language